Opuntia galapageia: Description

+The variety Opuntia galapageia var. myriacantha, synonym Opuntia galapageia var. echios, has one of the longest spine lengths: up to 25 cm in length, exceeded only by Ferocactus emoryi ssp. rectispinus at 33 cm.

 Taxonomy

 Opuntia galapageia was first described by John Stevens Henslow in 1837.
 It was first recorded by Charles Darwin on Santiago (James) Island.
 Darwin was ashore there for nine days in 1835.
 Subsequently, at least five other species of Opuntia were described from the Galápagos: Opuntia helleri, Opuntia insularis, Opuntia megasperma, Opuntia myriacantha and Opuntia saxicola.
 All were treated by David Hunt in 2006 as included within O. galapageia, a placement accepted by the IUCN Red List as of 2017, although they had been assessed as separate species in 2000.
 Plants of the World Online also accepts the placement within O. galapageia, and includes Opuntia echios, in most cases placing the species in an infraspecific taxon (see the list below).

 Infraspecific taxa

 A large number of varieties and other infraspecific taxa have been named.
 As of June 2021, Plants of the World Online accepts the following:

 Two other infraspecific taxa that have been named are not recognized by Plants of the World Online as distinct from the species: